aelliott/expressioneditor/README.txt

 [2.0] REQUIREMENTS AND HINTS

-ExpressionEditor requires Qt4.6.0+, a C++ compiler and CMake to build.
+Expression Editor requires Qt4.6.0+, a C++ compiler and CMake to build.
 However there are also several other optional dependencies which will be included by default if they are found on the system.
 These are: